 The first step is to compile the ExtractMPM command-line tool.
-When using MacOS X, you can compile ExtractMPM using that target in the XCode or Visual Studio projects found in the nairn-mpm-fea/Common/Projects/NairnMPM.xcodeproj.
+On MacOS X or Windows, you can compile ExtractMPM using its target in the XCode or Visual Studio projects found in the nairn-mpm-fea/Common/Projects folder.
 On any other system (or alternatively in MacOS X), you can compile by changing directory to the nairn-mpm-fea/NairnMPM/tools directory and use the command

 Using Extract MPM

-ExtractMPM reads the NairnMPM binary archive files in archive0, archive1, etc., extracts the data selected by the options, and outputs it all to standard output or to file(s) specified in the options.The flags and their descriptions, in alphabetical order, are:
+ExtractMPM reads the NairnMPM binary archive files in archive0, archive1, etc., extracts the data selected by the options, and outputs it all to standard output or to file(s) specified in the options.The flags and their descriptions, group by subject, are: